La Tanche (ship)

-La Tanche was a French trawler used for a variety of activities between its commissioning in 1918 at La Rochelle and its sinking in 1940 just outside the roadstead of Lorient.
+La Tanche (/fr/) was a French trawler used for a variety of activities between its commissioning in 1918 at La Rochelle and its sinking in 1940 just outside the roadstead of Lorient.

 The vessel was first used as a patrol boat by the French Navy in 1919.
 It was then bought by the French Secretary of the Merchant Navy in 1920 and used by the Office Scientifique et Technique des Pêches Maritimes until 1928.
 It was then bought by a Fécamp shipowner to sail as a trawler until 1940.

 During the Battle of France, it reached the roadstead of Lorient on June 19, 1940, taking on board some 250 people, including many young people from the fleet's apprentice mechanics school, who were also fleeing the advance of German troops.
 On the same day, at 4.10pm, the ship hit a mine in the western channel of Les Courreaux de Groix.
 Only a dozen passengers and crew survived the wreck.